rgecoder/rgecoder/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Full stack developer currently focused on the MERN/MEAN projects.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Graduated with B.S. in Industrial & System Engineering at USC.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Worked a manufacturing process engineering manager throughout Asia Regions.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Passionate about software development, problem solving, team collaboration.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing a career in the field I'm passionate about, web and app development.

 <h3> 🛠 &nbsp;Tech Stack</h3>